dustinpfister/canvas-examples/bash/README.md

 It should go without saying that to run these scripts at all bash will need to be installed on the system.
 On all the Linux distros I have work with so far this is the case.
 However these scripts will also need to have a number of other commands at the ready.
 Many of these are common commands that should be on most systems, however others might need to be installed first.

 * bash     - The command needed to run any of these scripts to begin with
 * echo     - spit something out to the standard output
 * ls       - list the contents of a folder
 * cat      - read the contents of a file
 * dirname  - get the path portion of a URI ( /foo/bar.txt to /foo )
 * realpath - resolve a relative path to an absolute path ( ~/../../etc to /etc )
 * basename - get the file portion of a URI ( /foo/bar.txt to bar.txt )

+* nodejs   - to run javaScript code
+* uglifyjs - the npm package for nod that I am using the compact javaScript code

 ## build-pkg